-^a For the risk of bias assessments using the revised Cochrane risk-of-bias tool for randomized trials (RoB 2), please see www.covid-nma.com/vaccines.
+^b For the risk of bias assessments using the revised Cochrane risk-of-bias tool for randomized trials (RoB 2), please see www.covid-nma.com/vaccines.

-^b Different case definitions were used in the various clinical trials protocols and the analysis conducted by the manufacturer.
+^c Different case definitions were used in the various clinical trials protocols and the analysis conducted by the manufacturer.
 However, since all case definitions were set before the data were unblinded, was this was not considered to constitute a limitation that would lead to downgrading of the evidence.

-^c Of the trial participants, approximately 600 in the vaccine group were aged 60 years or above.
+^d Of the trial participants, approximately 600 in the vaccine group were aged 60 years or above.
 While supportive evidence (immunogenicity and effectiveness data from Chile in this age group) suggest that the vaccine elicits an immune response comparable to that in younger adults, the trial did not show a statistically significant vaccine efficacy in this age group.
 The serious imprecision resulting from large confidence intervals and the limited sample size were considered to constitute a limitation that led to downgrading of the evidence.
-Data on long-term protection emerging from the ongoing phase 3 clinical trial remain limited, as trial data have so far been reported only for a follow-up of approximately 2 months.
-This was not considered to constitute a limitation that would lead to downgrading of the evidence.
-SAGE will continue to review any emerging data and adjust its quality assessment as required.
+Recent data on longer term protection are referenced in the evidence to recommendation framework.